robotsorcerer/LyapunovLearner/README.md

 + Why Consider this CLF correcction mechanism for stabilizing trajectories over Statistical Learning Methods or Dynamic Movement Primitives?

-  -    Dynamic Movement Primitives are typically laden with disadvantages with learning multiple demos;
+  -    Dynamic Movement Primitives are typically laden with the disadvantages associated with learning multiple demos;

-  -   Statistical Learning approaches, on the other hand, really do not have a guaranteed way of ensuring learned dynamics are Lyapunov stable;
+  -   Statistical Learning approaches, on the other hand, really do not have a guaranteed way of ensuring the learned dynamics are Lyapunov stable;

-  - Through a clever re-parameterization of robot trajectories, by so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable attractors for the dynamics of a robot's motion, such that we are guaranteed to settle to correct attractors during optimization;
+  - Through a clever re-parameterization of robot trajectories, by a so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable attractors for the dynamics of a robot's reaching motion, such that we are guaranteed to settle to correct attractors during optimization;

-  - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious learned trajectories;
+  - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious regions of attractors that a Gaussian mixture regression may generate;

 + This code is pretty much easy to follow and adapt for any dynamical system.
 Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in 2018 when I worked in Tokyo.

 + What is different between this implementation and Khansari-Zadeh's implementation?

-  -  Well, for starters, a cleaner implementation of the Gaussian mixture models used in estimating dynamics along every trajectory sample.
+  -  Well, for starters, a cleaner implementation of the Gaussian mixture models/regressors used in estimating dynamics along every trajectory sample.

-  - A straightforward nonlinear optimization of the CLF cost
+  - A straightforward nonlinear optimization of the CLF cost that handles _both inequality and equality constraints._

-  - Better handling of constraints.

-  - Written in python and easy to port to other open-source robot libraries.
+  - Written in python and easy to port to other open-source robot libraries, as opposed to .

 ### TODOs